Skip to content

 Note

-PCSrc[1:0] indicates whether the branch is taken (1) or not taken (0).
+PCSrc[1:0] indicates whether an instruction is a branch/jump instuction and it so, it also indicates whether the branch is taken (1) or not taken (0).

 Branch Target Buffer (BTB)